L-spaces, taut foliations and fibered hyperbolic two-bridge links: Background on two-bridge links

-For convenience we also recall here some facts on hyperbolic fibered two-bridge links that we will use in the next section.
-Given a two-bridge link with two components $L$ we can write $L=L(2b_1,\dots, 2b_n)$ as unoriented link, where $b_i$ is a nonzero integer and $n$ is odd.
-Moreover $L$ is fibered if and only if we can find such a description with $|b_i|=1$ for all $i$ \cite[Proposition~2]{GK}\footnote{The proof presented there is for knots, but the same proof works also for links.} and by using Theorem \ref{teo: classification two-bridge links} one can see that $L$ is a torus link if and only if any such description with all $|b_i|=1$ satisfies $(b_1,\dots,b_n)=\pm(1, -1, 1 ,\dots, (-1)^{n-1})$.
+\begin{lemma} Let be $L$ a two-bridge link with two components.
+Then $L$ is fibered if and only $L=L(2b_1,\dots, 2b_n)$ as an unoriented link, where $|b_i|=1$ for all $i$'s and $n$ is odd.
+Moreover $L$ is fibered and hyperbolic if and only if it admits such a description with $(b_1,\dots,b_n)\ne\pm(1, -1, 1 ,\dots, (-1)^{n-1})$. \end{lemma} \begin{proof} It follows from \cite[Exercise~2.1.14]{Kaw} that any two-bridge link $L$ with two components can be written as $L=L(2b_1,\dots, 2b_n)$, where $b_i$ is a non-zero integer and $n$ is odd.
+Moreover it follows from \cite[Proposition~2]{GK}\footnote{The proof presented there is for knots, but the same proof works also for links.} that $L$ is fibered if and only if we can find such a description with $|b_i|=1$ for all $i$.
+This proves the first part of the lemma.
 Since two-bridge links are non-split, prime, alternating links (see \cite{BZ}), as a consequence of \cite[Corollary~2]{M}, a two-bridge link is hyperbolic if and only if is it not a torus link.
-Therefore hyperbolic fibered two-bridge links are those that can be written as $L(2b_1,\dots, 2b_n)$ where $|b_i|=1$ for all $i$'s and at least two consecutives $b_i$'s are equal.
+The only non-trivial torus links that are two-components two-bridge links are the $(2m, 2)$ torus links, with $m$ a non-zero integer, and by using Theorem \ref{teo: classification two-bridge links} one can see that $L$ is a torus link if and only if any description of $L$ as $L(2b_1,\dots, 2b_n)$ with all $|b_i|=1$ satisfies $(b_1,\dots,b_n)=\pm(1, -1, 1 ,\dots, (-1)^{n-1})$. \end{proof}